TrevorCarmichael/Metroid-Dread-Autosplitter/README.md

 7. Setup LiveSplit server (https://github.com/LiveSplit/LiveSplit.Server).
 This lets me send splits to livesplit.
 You'll need to add the 'LiveSplit Server' component to your layout in Livesplit, and then right click your splits and go to Control -> Start Server

+8. Make sure Livesplit is running and the server is active, and OBS is running with VirtualCam on!
+These must be started Before the script.

-8. Start the program with 'python main.py' from the scr directory.
+9. Start the program with 'python main.py' from the scr directory.

 If this seems like a lot of work for an autosplitter that's because it is.
 This kind of started as a Friday project when I had some free time and I didn't originally make it for anyone else to use.
 Mostly a free time project that went too far.
 My goal is to strip down some of these steps and make it more friendly but for now this is what I have lol